Couverture Chocolate is the Best Organic Dark Chocolate for eating plain and in chocolate recipes.

 Sold in small discs that look like small flat dome shape chips - mini wafers.
 Made with prime cocoa butter and ready to eat.
-Direct Trade Amazonas Criollo Cocoa with nuances of nut and a mild sweetness offer an exotic tasting experience.
+Direct Trade Amazonas Criollo Cacao with nuances of nut and a mild sweetness offer an exotic tasting experience.
 This is the couverture chocolate pastry chefs and chocolatiers use as their mainstay in the kitchen for truffle recipes.
 Ganache, cookies and fruit are all easily dipped.
 When it comes to making truffles, this is the easiest chocolate to use due to the fluid viscosity.

 - Organic Dark Couverture Chocolate